microsoft/datashaper/docs/verbs/join.md

+# join

-**join** combines two tables using relational inner join mechanics.
+Combines two tables using relational inner join mechanics.
 A join key (column name) from the input and secondary table can be specified.
 Only rows with a match on each table are copied.
 All columns from the secondary table are joined with the input.
 If a secondary join key is not specified, the primary join key is used for both tables.

-Example
+## Example

 input 1